Sasan-Faraj/RegressionFinalProject/README.md

 </div>

 The dataframe above demonstrates that an Excel to Python pipepline is not always smooth.
-Especially in a business setting where data scientists are asked to look at cohorts of unrelated Excel spreadsheets, it is important to identify rows or columns that need to be dropped.
+Especially in a business setting where data scientists are asked to look at cohorts of unrelated Excel spreadsheets, it is important to identify rows that need to be dropped.

 ```python